ginjo/esphome-dynamic-cron/README.md

 # ESPHome Dynamic Cron Scheduler

   This [ESPHome](https://esphome.io) External Component provides a cron interface for scheduling anything in ESPHome.
-  Live editable crontab expressions, without requiring re-flash or reboot, set this component apart from the built-in ESPHome cron functionality.
+  Live editable cron expressions, without requiring re-flash or reboot, set this component apart from the built-in ESPHome cron functionality.
+This component runs entirely on ESPHome and does not require HomeAssistant.

-  Features:
+  Key Features:

   * Live editable cron expressions, no re-flash or reboot required.
   * Multiple cron expressions for each schedule.